 WISeKey and ARHT Media Team Up for the First Ever Trusted HoloPresence Investor Meeting to Be Held at The NASDAQ MarketSite in Times Square in NYC on November 17

-GENEVA, NEW YORK & TORONTO, September 1, 2020 -- WISeKey International Holding Ltd ("WISeKey," SIX: WIHN / Nasdaq: WKEY), a leading cybersecurity and IoT company and ARHT Media Inc. ("ARHT" or "the Company") (TSXV:ART), a global leader in the development, production and distribution of high-quality, low latency hologram and digital content for online and in-person communication, today announced a partnership where WISeKey will provide third-party authentication and additional security services to further secure transmissions conducted via ARHT's HoloPresence technology used by the financial services sector and other industries to conduct remote meetings where presenters appear as holograms.
+GENEVA and NEW YORK and TORONTO, Sept.
+01, 2020 (GLOBE NEWSWIRE) -- WISeKey International Holding Ltd ("WISeKey," SIX: WIHN / Nasdaq: WKEY), a leading cybersecurity and IoT company and ARHT Media Inc. ("ARHT" or "the Company") (TSXV:ART), a global leader in the development, production and distribution of high-quality, low latency hologram and digital content for online and in-person communication, today announced a partnership where WISeKey will provide third-party authentication and additional security services to further secure transmissions conducted via ARHT's HoloPresence technology used by the financial services sector and other industries to conduct remote meetings where presenters appear as holograms.

 The launch of this partnership will be at an investor meeting that will be held at the NASDAQ headquarters in Times Square in New York City on November 17, 2020 – the first of its kind in the world.